Dale County man charged with 27 sex crimes including bestiality, released on bond

 DALE COUNTY, Ala.
-(WIAT) Attorney General Steve Marshall announced that a Dale County man has been arrested on multiple charges of sex crimes, including the production of child pornography, sexual abuse of a child, possession of child pornography, and bestiality.
-And he has since been released.
+(WIAT) — Attorney General Steve Marshall announced that a Dale County man has been arrested on multiple charges of sex crimes, including the production of child pornography, sexual abuse of a child, possession of child pornography, and bestiality.

 Park now is charged with a total of 26 felonies and one misdemeanor as a result of warrants brought by Special Agents of Attorney General Marshall’s Office.